< Browse All Therapists

 Florida

 I’m a therapist-in-training and a Mental Health Counseling graduate student at Yeshiva University’s Ferkauf Graduate School of Psychology.
 I’ve worked with individuals navigating anxiety, depression, trauma, life transitions, and identity exploration.
 I feel deeply honored to support thoughtful, curious clients seeking clarity, connection, and a deeper understanding of themselves.
-Depending on what feels most helpful to you, I draw from a mix of approaches, including CBT, mindfulness-based strategies, psychodynamic modalities, and more holistic tools like somatic awareness and lifestyle-based supports.
+I draw from CBT, mindfulness-based strategies, psychodynamic modalities, and holistic tools like somatic awareness and lifestyle-based supports.

 I believe therapy works best when it moves at your pace.
 My hope is to create a space where you feel grounded enough to explore tough thoughts and feelings, without pressure to perform or “fix” anything right away.
-I see therapy as a process of uncovering, sometimes slow, sometimes surprising, and one that deserves warmth, honesty, and self-compassion.
-You can expect someone who shows up with care, curiosity, and the occasional laugh when you need it most.
+Therapy is a process of uncovering—sometimes slow, sometimes surprising—and one that deserves warmth, honesty, and self-compassion.
+You can expect someone who shows up with care, curiosity, and the occasional laugh.

-My passion has always been the connection between emotional health and the body.
-I’m interested in the brain-gut connection, preventative care, and the ways culture and lived experience shape our inner world.
-Outside the therapy room, I’m usually cooking something colorful, reading about herbal medicine, or catching up with my favorite people.
-I’d be honored to be there in your journey to discovering the best version of yourself, and I look forward to meeting you.
+I’m passionate about the connection between emotional health and the body, the brain-gut link, preventative care, and how culture and lived experience shape our inner world.
+Outside the therapy room, I’m usually cooking something colorful, reading about herbal medicine, or catching up with loved ones.

 Skills and Experience